My plants seem to be a dying. I see a lot a lot of webs on them. What is that?

 How do I avoid making lawn mower tracks?

-2012-07-12-14.19.43-225x300To avoid this problem keep the lawn from becoming too crispy from drought or limit mower and foot traffic on the lawn when it is too dry.
+To avoid this problem keep the lawn from becoming too crispy from drought or limit mower and foot traffic on the lawn when it is too dry.
 The other reason mower tracks appear on a lawn is from an active fungus on a lawn.
 When conditions are right such as high humidity, moisture on the turf canopy and an active fungus that is producing spores on the leaf blade the wheels on a lawn mowers can spread the disease.

 Homeowner who are particular about their lawn can find this to be can be frustrating.
 Usually the turf will out grow the wheel marks.
 To keep fungus issues at a minimum avoid watering every day and avoid watering after 6 at night.
-We also recommend Avoid mowing the lawn when it is damp.
+We also recommend avoid mowing the lawn when it is damp.

 What are Voles?